 In keeping with recommendations from the United States CDC and World Health Organization, Illumina recommends this procedure for decontaminating NGS instruments suspected or known to have come in contact with the novel coronavirus SARS-CoV-2 (2019-nCoV).Read Bulletin

-Use of ammonia-based cleaners or sanitizing products in proximity to sequencing run setup can result in decreased sequencing run performance metrics.
+Use of ammonia-based cleaners and sanitizing products (frequently utilized to clean labs during the COVID-19 pandemic) in proximity to sequencing run setup can result in decreased sequencing run performance metrics.
 View tips on how to avoid these issues.Read Bulletin

 Rapid library preparation from a broad range of sample types for studying the coding and non-coding transcriptome with unparalleled study flexibility.